MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 I would recommend **Preview-Artifacts**. these Artifacts can be leverage to use this kind of Release-Pipeline testing.
 These artifacts are not yet officially published and might have a Beta or Preview indicator.
-These Artifact should only be used for demo or testing purposes.
+These artifacts should only be used for demo or testing purposes.

 The results of the test phase should be provided to the developer as quickly as possible to reduce the time to wait for feedback.
 CI/CD tools often allow you to create dashboards and summaries of the tests.
 Make use of this visible feedback to ensure the IaC is always possible to be deployed.